Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Wondering how your property taxes in Minnesota are calculated?
 We’re here to help.
 There are two types of property taxes in Minnesota: levies based on net tax capacity and market value levies.

 Let’s look at levies based on net tax capacity first.
 To calculate net tax capacity, you first subtract any market value exclusions from your home’s market value.
 The most common exclusion is the homestead exclusion.
 The homestead exclusion is available for owner-occupied primary residences.
-Homes with a market value of $413,800 or greater receive no homestead exclusion.
+Homes with a market value of $517,200 or greater in 2025 receive no homestead exclusion.

-Once exclusions have been subtracted, you multiple the remaining taxable market value by the home’s class rate to get net tax capacity.
+Once exclusions have been subtracted, you multiply the remaining taxable market value by the home’s class rate to get its net tax capacity.
 This is the value taxes are applied to.
 The class rate varies depending on the type of property.
-For residential homesteads the rate is 1% on the first $500,000 in market value and 1.25% on everything above $500,000.
+For residential homesteads, the rate is 1% on the first $500,000 in market value and 1.25% on everything above $500,000.
 So if your home is worth $400,000, the net tax capacity is $4,000.

 Local taxes collected to support ongoing government functions (and not temporary projects) apply to that net tax capacity.
 Continuing with the above example, if your total local rate is 90%, your taxes from this type of tax would be $3,600.